xpmethod/torn-apart/docs/_reflections/moacir_p_de_sa_pereira_2.md

 characterizing ICE as a bunch of special forces cosplayers, kicking people of color with steel-tipped boots and throwing their children in cages.
 But it’s not just that, else ICE funding would go exclusively to boots and cages.
-It’s also the massive apparatus that keeps white-collar, Hillary-voting, “Pod Save America”-listening Northern Virginia technocrats who make sure RStudio is running correctly on ICE computers fed, technocrats largely represented by Democrats in Congress.
+It’s also the massive apparatus that keeps white-collar, Hillary-voting, _Pod Save America_-listening Northern Virginia technocrats who make sure [RStudio](https://www.rstudio.com/) is running correctly on ICE computers fed, technocrats largely represented by Democrats in Congress.

 The oversized role of these technocrats is hinted at in every visualization for volume 2 save “Lines.”
 In